nrwl/nx/docs/generated/packages/angular/documents/overview.md

 ## Setting up the Angular plugin

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/angular` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+{% /callout %}

 Adding the Angular plugin to an existing Nx workspace can be done with the following:

 ```shell